Escapement: Hipp clock

 In 1843, Matthäus Hipp first mentioned a purely mechanical clock being driven by a switch called "echappement à palette".
 A varied version of that escapement has been used from the 1860s inside electrically driven pendulum clocks, the so-called "hipp-toggle".
 Since the 1870s, in an improved version the pendulum drove a ratchet wheel via a pawl on the pendulum rod, and the ratchet wheel drove the rest of the clock train to indicate the time.
-The pendulum was not impelled on every swing or even at a set interval of time.
-It was only impelled when its arc of swing had decayed below a certain level.
+The pendulum was not impelled on every swing or even at a set interval of time—it was only impelled when its arc of swing had decayed below a certain level.
 As well as the counting pawl, the pendulum carried a small vane, known as a Hipp's toggle, pivoted at the top, which was completely free to swing.
 It was placed so that it dragged across a triangular polished block with a vee-groove in the top of it.
 When the arc of swing of the pendulum was large enough, the vane crossed the groove and swung free on the other side.
 If the arc was too small the vane never left the far side of the groove, and when the pendulum swung back it pushed the block strongly downwards.
 The block carried a contact which completed the circuit to the electromagnet which impelled the pendulum.
 The pendulum was only impelled as required.

 This type of clock was widely used as a master clock in large buildings to control numerous slave clocks.
-Most telephone exchanges used such a clock to control timed events such as were needed to control the setup and charging of telephone calls by issuing pulses of varying durations such as every second, six seconds and so on.
+Most telephone exchanges used such a clock to control timed events such as were needed to control the setup and charging of telephone calls by issuing pulses of varying durations periodically, such as every second.

 Synchronome switch

-Designed in 1895 by Frank Hope-Jones, the Synchronome switch and gravity escapement were the basis for the majority of their clocks in the 20th century.
-And also the basis of the slave pendulum in the Short-Synchronome free pendulum clock.
+Designed in 1895 by Frank Hope-Jones, the Synchronome switch and gravity escapement were the basis for the majority of the Synchronome Company's clocks in the 20th century, as well as the basis of the slave pendulum in the Shortt-Synchronome free pendulum clock.
 A gathering arm attached to the pendulum moves a 15-tooth count wheel in one position, with a pawl preventing movement in the reverse direction.
 The wheel has a vane attached which, once per 30-second turn, releases the gravity arm.
-When the gravity arm falls it pushes against a pallet attached directly to the pendulum, giving it a push.
+When the gravity arm falls it pushes against a pallet attached directly to the pendulum.
 Once the arm has fallen, it makes an electrical contact that energises an electromagnet to reset the gravity arm and acts as the half-minute impulse for the slave clocks.